mqqq333/Asymmetric-GAN/README.md

 - **PyTorch**: Framework for building and training the **GAN-based model** for brain hemisphere analysis.
 - **FSL (FMRIB Software Library)**: Used for preprocessing neuroimaging data, including brain extraction and motion correction.
 - **WandB**: Tool for tracking experiments, visualizing metrics, and ensuring reproducibility during model training.
+## 📖 Sources and external API's
+- **FSL (FMRIB Software Library)**: Used for preprocessing neuroimaging data, including skull stripping, motion correction, and spatial normalization.
+- **WandB (Weights & Biases)**: Used for experiment tracking, visualization, and hyperparameter tuning during model training.

 ## 📦 Getting Started